Request Appointment

 READ MORE REVIEWS

-The Facial Laceration Surgery Procedure
+The Facial Laceration Procedure

-Patients who experience a facial laceration can typically cover the wound temporarily with a moist dressing, then call our office for an urgent appointment with Dr. Paquet.
 To repair the wound and cause as little scarring as possible, Dr. Paquet will use advanced surgical techniques, using sutures to close the would layer-by-layer.
 Local anesthesia may be used to keep you comfortable through this process.
 Smaller lacerations may be treatable using skin adhesives.
 When the laceration is closed, Dr. Paquet will then apply an antibiotic ointment and cover the area with a light dressing to keep it sterile as the skin heals.

-Recovery After Facial Laceration Surgery
+After Your Facial Laceration Procedure

 No downtime is typically required after facial laceration surgery.
 Patients may experience swelling, redness, or tenderness in the area.
 In most cases, non-dissolvable sutures may be removed about one week after the procedure.
 Patients typically find that the laceration heals within about two weeks.
 Any resulting scarring should be minimal and will continue to fade and improve for up to one year after the injury.
 Dr. Paquet will provide instructions to care for the area as it heals.
 This includes avoiding excess sun exposure to prevent hyperpigmentation.

-If you experience a facial laceration, do not delay in calling Dr. Paquet.
+If you experience a facial laceration, do not delay in calling Dr. Christian Paquet.
 We will schedule an appointment within 24-48 hours so you can prevent any unnecessary scarring.
 Call our office to make your appointment.

-If you have general questions about facial laceration surgery or Paquet Facial Plastic Surgery, you may also contact us online
+If you have general questions about facial laceration surgery or Paquet Facial Plastic Surgery, you may also contact us online.

 If you experience a laceration that may be life-threatening, seek emergency care as soon as possible.